 How to Write a Letter to Your Best Friend

 Are you the bestest friend in the whole wide world?
 With International friendship day coming up (July 30th), it’s time to show your friends how much they mean to you.
-And what better way to show your appreciation, then learning how to write a letter to your best friend.
+And what better way to show your appreciation, than learning how to write a letter to your best friend.
 Whether you have known them for years or just months, a letter can help express your feelings and sincerely show them how much you care for them.

 The best thing about sending letters is that your friend can keep these as mementoes of your friendship.
 So, years down the line, they can look back at these letters and remember the friendship they had with you and the good old times.
 While writing letters is a good way to show your appreciation, it can be very difficult to put down in words your feelings.
 In this post, we’ll show you how to write a letter to your best friend, along with 15+ letter prompts for your best friend.